-5.2.
 National Providers Registry

-To be a participant, bidder, contractor, or subcontractor of the state, it is an essential requirement to be registered in the National Providers Registry (Registro Nacional de Proveedores, RNP).
-Registration in the RNP is indefinite, subject to certain regular information updates.
+To be a participant, bidder, contractor, or subcontractor of the state, it is an essential requirement to be registered in OSCE's RNP.
+Registration in the RNP is indefinite subject to certain regular (legal and financial) information updates.

-The RNP includes the following registries: i) suppliers of goods, ii) service providers, iii) works consultants, and iv) works executors.
+The RNP includes the following categories: (i) suppliers of goods; (ii) service providers; (iii) works consultants; and (iv) works executors.

-5.3.
-Electronic Public Procurement System - SEACE
+Electronic Public Procurement System